 Symptoms of bowel strangulation include:

-- severe constant pain in your abdomen
+- severe and constant pain in your tummy

 - a fever

 - a fast heartbeat